bakklog/handbook/README.md

 * [Flexible Holiday](benefits/flexible_holiday.md) - We trust you to take as much holiday as you need
 * [Flexible Working Hours](benefits/working_hours.md) - We are flexible with what hours you work
 * [Flexible Working Days](benefits/flexible_working.md) - We are flexible to the amount of days you work in a week
+* [Credit Card](benefits/company_credit_card.md) – We trust you with a credit card for conferences, learning materials and equipment
+* [Remote Working](benefits/remote_working.md) – We offer part-time remote working for all our staff with some roles being full-time friendly too